haemishkyd/Foundery_MGG/README.md

 Other than **sys**(in order to extract argument parameters) and **os** (for some file manipulation) no packages have been used.

+In all instances the output is displayed on the screen and written to a file.
+The file is named *merchant_guide_output.txt*.

 ## Executing
 To execute the script type: *python merchant_guide.py <test_script>*